thiagocrepaldi/DLfs/README.md

   * 3.10 were tested
   * Any version >= 3.7 should work, if `scripts/101_install_python_deps.sh` succeeds

-* Each project may have custom build flags, but they are not exposed to docker_build.sh yet
+* Each project may have custom build flags, but they are not exposed to docker_build.sh nor build_from_source.sh yet
-  * Some flags are available as `ARG` at `Dockerfile` and can be manually overridden
-  * Others flags are directly hard-coded to the `RUN` at `Dockerfile` or each project's bash script

 * There is no official pre-built docker images from Microsoft
   * The plan is to have nightly builds publishing Docker images with latest development branches